 PoolView CCTV images used in the swimming pool are retained for 7 days, all other CCTV footage is stored for 5 days.
 In the event of an incident we may retain it until any investigations are concluded.

 SLM may share information with third party organisations that provide specific services on our behalf which enhance our products and your experience with us.
 These organisations act as a Data Processor under our instructions.
 They may process data securely outside of the EU.
 There is a contract in place with each third party which includes strict terms and conditions to protect your privacy.

 Please note: Use of services provided by our partners Precor, Technogym and Nutrition Complete will be subject to the terms and conditions and/or Privacy Policies of these third party organisations.
 Please see the links to these third party terms that also apply above and beyond these here:

 SLM runs services on behalf of other organisations such as Local Authorities, NHS, Clinical Commissioning Groups and Trusts.
 These services are often run under a franchise or contract agreement.
-Data may be shared with these organisations at a summary level but not at a personable identifiable level.
+Data may be shared with these organisations at a summary level but not at a personable identifiable level unless you have told us we may do so through your marketing preferences.
 For our health related services, with your consent, we may share identifiable information with your GP and NHS services.

-At the end of a franchise, if the service is to be run by another operator, SLM will forward on your details to the new operator so they can continue to provide the service to you without interruption.
+At the end of the management contract, if the service is to be run by another operator, SLM will forward on your details to the new operator so they can continue to provide the service to you without interruption.
 If you do not wish us to do this please send a request to SLM Head Office.